ChouseinKec/triax-page/docs/block/components/blocks.md

 - `Blocks` is a React functional component that retrieves all blocks from the block manager.
 - It filters out root blocks (blocks that do not have a `parentID`) and renders each one as a `Block` component.
-- This component is typically used as the main entry point for rendering the block structure in the editor workspace.
+- This component is typically used as the main entry point for rendering the block structure in the editor Workbench.

 ## Props